e5LA/kotlin-code-collection/src/main/kotlin/codecollection/algorithms/README.md

 # 🧠 Algorithms in Kotlin

-This folder contains classic and practical algorithms written in **idiomatic Kotlin**.
+This package contains classic and practical algorithms written in **idiomatic Kotlin**.

-Each algorithm lives in its own file and is tested with a corresponding unit test — keeping the code clean, minimal, and easy to understand.
+Each algorithm is implemented in its own file and is tested with a unit test - keeping the code clean, minimal, and easy to understand.

-Whether you're learning, referencing, or contributing — this collection is for you.
+Whether you're learning, referencing, or contributing - this collection is for you.

 ---